 Traditional Chinese medicine says that when eating too many cold foods or not enough protein a person may encounter a “stomach cold and deficiency.”
 Considered a cooling herb with bitter and cold properties, andrographis may support healthy regulation of various body systems, but someone taking andrographis should take care that the supplement doesn’t have too much of a cooling effect.
 Possible andrographis side effects may also include loss of appetite and gastrointestinal discomfort.

 While most potential andrographis side effects are internal, some can be observed with the naked eye.
 A possible undesired result of taking andrographis is a general irritation of the skin called drug eruption.
 While most occurrences of drug eruption are considered mild, you should take caution and notify a physician if irritations of the skin is observed.
+See our article to better understand the impact andrographis can have on the immune system.

 Caution for Children and Pregnant Women